asyncapi/website/content/blog/asyncapi-github-actions copy.md

 ## Talks selection

-We wanted to establish as fair rules as possible in such a short timeframe.
+We wanted to establish as many fair rules as possible in such a short timeframe.
 We decided to form a committee of people that could join Fran and vote for talks that they found most interesting:

 - They could give 1-10 points per talk.
 - They had no idea who is behind the talk.
 They knew only a title and an abstract of every proposal.